Our products

 Can I use gluten-free bread for these toasts?

-How much smoked salmon do I need for an event with 10 people?
+How much smoked salmon do I need for an event of 10 people?

 For an appetizer with 2 to 3 toasts per person, you will need between 500 grams and 800 grams of smoked salmon for 10 people.
 If the toasts are the main course of an informal dinner, increase to 1 kilo or 1.2 kilos.
-Also calculate about 250 grams of cream cheese, 1 loaf of rye bread and 1 of pan de cristal, 2 lemons, and the corresponding toppings.
-Preparing 3 different varieties of toast -- for example, the classic, Mediterranean, and avocado -- is the safest combination to please all tastes.
+Also calculate about 250 grams of cream cheese, 1 loaf of rye bread and 1 of glass bread, 2 lemons, and the corresponding toppings.
+Preparing 3 different varieties of toast—for example, the classic, the Mediterranean, and the avocado—is the safest combination to please all tastes.

 Are salmon toasts suitable for children?

-Smoked salmon can be introduced into children's diets from about 12 months, always in small quantities and watching for possible allergic reactions.
-For children, the most suitable toasts are the classic with cream cheese (without pepper), avocado, and Mediterranean with tomato, avoiding versions with wasabi, chili, or very intense flavors.
-The main point of attention is the salt content of smoked salmon, which is high for a child's palate.
+Smoked salmon can be introduced into children's diets from approximately 12 months of age, always in small quantities and watching for possible allergic reactions.
+For children, the most suitable toasts are the classic with cream cheese (without pepper), the avocado, and the Mediterranean with tomato, avoiding versions with wasabi, chili, or very intense flavors.
+The main point of attention is the high salt content of smoked salmon, which is high for a child's palate.

 Where can I buy quality smoked salmon for toasts?